 How Does Recursion Work?

-- A function calls itself.
+- First, a function calls itself.

-- Eventually, the problem becomes very small.
+- Gradually, the problem becomes very small.

-- The function stops calling itself.
+- Then, the function stops calling itself.

 Two Essential Parts of Recursion